simonhauck/MPI_NEAT/README.md

 One of the next steps would be to parallelize these.
 With the given Master-Slave Architecture it is easy to extend the current implementation with new functions.
 One difficulty with this parallelization is that a part of the code has to be processed sequentially.
 This limits the maximum achievable SpeedUp.
-Nonetheless for a good overall SpeedUp with many cores can this be very useful.
-A next step would be
+Nonetheless for a good overall SpeedUp with many cores this can be very useful.
+Another step would be to investigate why the bottleneck occurs, if multiple processes are on the same machine (despite having multiple cores).
+A last optimization would be to integrate frameworks like Tensorflow or PyTorch.
+Currently a custom neural network implementation is used, which is of course less efficient than these library.
+With the provided neural network interface it should be relatively easy to integrate these.